matbell/ASK/BuiltinProbes.md

 Returns the following information:

-NAME                | Value and Description
+NAME                | Description
 --------------------|--------------------------------------------
 ANDROID_ID          | A 64-bit number, unique to each combination of app-signing key, user, and device.
-This is only available on Android API >= 26.
+It is available only on Android API >= 26.
 WI_FI_MAC           | The MAC address associated to the Wi-Fi interface WI_FI_P2P_MAC       | The MAC address associated to the Wi-Fi P2P interface BT_MAC              | The MAC address associated to the Bluetooth interface